Language: EN

 Price

-Let’s talk about the price of these development boards that are currently really cheap.
-In both cases, for the v1.0 V2 and v1.0 V3 versions, we can find them for the (incredible) price of 2-2.5€, looking at international sellers on AliExpress or eBay.
+Let’s talk about the price of these development boards, which are currently really cheap.
+In both cases, for version v1.0 V2 and V1.0 V3, we can find them for the (incredible) price of €2-2.5, searching from international sellers on AliExpress or eBay.

-The V3 version is generally a little cheaper (about 2€, compared to the 2.5€ of the V2), probably for mounting the CH340G or for higher production.
-If you want a NodeMCU for a project without a breadboard, the V3 might be more convenient because it is slightly cheaper.
+Version V3 is generally a bit cheaper (around €2, compared to €2.5 for V2), likely due to using the CH340G or because of higher production.
+If you want a NodeMCU for a project without a breadboard, you might prefer the V3 for being slightly cheaper.

 NodeMCU Pinout